Can't decide what to watch on TV? A new app may help

-SAN FRANCISCO (Reuters) - Channel surfers know that finding a great show to watch on television can be a daunting task, especially among the hundreds of channels available.
+SAN FRANCISCO, Feb 27 (Reuters) - Channel surfers know that finding a great show to watch on television can be a daunting task, especially among the hundreds of channels available.

 Peel, an app for iOS and Android, aims to solve the problem by providing personalized recommendations based on the television shows that users already like.
 The app is similar to how Pandora recommends music, or how Netflix suggests films.